michaelmarriott/Json-Schema-Generator-ScriptCs/README.md

 Creates a Json Schema of all Models implementing JsonObjectAttibute from Newtonsoft.Json package.

 **Example: **
-*In MyTest.dll a file MyTest.cs contains the following*
+*In MyTest.dll a file MyTest.cs contains the following*:

 ```C#
   [JsonObject]